dbt-labs/coalesce-22-inherited-project-refactoring-workshop/README.md

 </details>

 &nbsp;
-## You're ready to move on to the next stage!
+## :tada: You're ready to move on to the next stage! :tada:
 ![](/_resources/images/workshop_start.gif)

 Whoa... whoa there!
 You can't just go slinging at that DAG like that.